mieweb/docs/content/resources/system-specifications/interface-specifications.md

 ## Immunization Registries

 Our preferred methods of transport are HTTP Post and MLLP (secure socket communication).
-We can also support (but prefer not to) sFTP, SCP, and FTPs connection for unidirectional messaging.
+We can also support (but prefer not to) sFTP, SCP, and FTP connections for unidirectional messaging.

 * Alabama ImmPrint bi-directional HL7 via HTTPS
 * Alaska thru Scientific Technologies Corp (STC)